 according to 1 or 2AT additionally comprising C, or product A additionally comprising B and C.

-In addition, it is necessary to look at the conditions of patentability following the introduction of the disclaimer: if the object of the limited claim was not feasible at the filing date, this disclaimer will not be acceptable (eg method of cultivation of human stem cells "not being obtained using destroyed human embryos"Knowing that at the time of filing the stem cells were all obtained by means of embryo destruction, T1441 / 13).
+In addition, it is necessary to look at the conditions of patentability following the introduction of the disclaimer: if the object of the limited claim was not feasible at the filing date, this disclaimer will not be acceptable (eg method of cultivation of human stem cells not obtained using destroyed human embryos "Knowing that at the date of deposit the stem cells were all obtained using the destruction of embryos, T1441 / 13).

 TheA84 CBE has: